wangcmath/wangcmath.github.io/_pages/about.md

 ---
 - Sep 2023, I started this personal website and stopped updating my Google site.

-- Aug 2023, our work on _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_ was published by IEEE Transactions on Geoscience and Remote Sensing.
+- Aug 2023, our work on <a href="https://ieeexplore.ieee.org/abstract/document/10231145/" style="color:#2eb8b8;text-decoration:none;"> _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_  </a> was published by IEEE Transactions on Geoscience and Remote Sensing.
-<a href="https://www.google.com/" style="color:#2eb8b8;text-decoration:none;">custom link</a>

 &nbsp;